Appsilon/.github/CONTRIBUTING.md

 commit messages.
 See [this](https://chris.beams.io/posts/git-commit/) as an example of a "good" commits message.
 We also tend to use [Conventional Commits][conventional], with a scope detailing the area of the change being made.
+There is not strong requirement on what approach should be used.
+Just as with code style, - consistency is the most important.
+Try following the existing repository commit message format.

+Regardless of chosen approach, a role of thumb would be to:

 1. Separate subject from body with a blank line
 2. Limit the subject line to 50 characters
-3. Capitalize the subject line
+3. (Optionally) Capitalize the subject line
 4. Do not end the subject line with a period
 5. Use the imperative mood in the subject line (example: "Fix networking issue")
 6. Wrap the body at about 72 characters